107-systems/CyphalPicoBase-CAN-firmware/README.md

 ```

 ### How-to-control a digital output
-How to control digital output 0 and digital output1 of the OpenCyphalPicoBase.
+How to control digital output 0 and digital output1 of the CyphalPicoBase-CAN.

 Set `cyphal.sub.output0.id`to a value different than 65535, for example 200.
 ```bash